George Morrison (1919–2000)

 1964

-The solo exhibition George Morrison Show takes place at the J. Thomas Gallery, Provincetown, MA (Aug 29–Sept 3).
+The solo exhibition George Morrison Show takes place at the J. Thomas Gallery, Provincetown, Massachusetts (Aug 29–Sept 3).

 1965